- Guru Difference

-Complaint handling is the second-most common area that breeds mistakes for device makers when implementing 21 CFR Part 820.
+Complaint handling is the second most common area that breeds mistakes for device makers when implementing 21 CFR Part 820.
 All complaints must be documented, evaluated and investigated in a timely manner.
 According to Part 820.198(a) of the QSR,

 An adverse event is one of the most serious things a medical device company can deal with, and it needs to be given swift attention.
-FDA mandates that adverse events must be reported to the agency within 30 days, unless it’s found to be a systemic issue with risk of serious harm to the patient population, the reporting requirement is within five days of discovery.
+21 CFR Part 820 mandates that adverse events must be reported to FDA within 30 days, unless it’s found to be a systemic issue with risk of serious harm to the patient population, in which case the reporting requirement is within five days of discovery.

-Control of nonconforming product is the third most-common area that causes mistakes by device makers.
-FDA outlines the expectations for manufacturers' nonconforming products in Part 820.90(a):
+Control of nonconforming product is the third most common area that causes mistakes by device makers.
+21 CFR Part 820 outlines the expectations for manufacturers' nonconforming products in Part 820.90(a):

 Every medical device must be accompanied by a device master record (DMR), which I refer to as the “recipe” for your medical device.
 It defines all of the dimensions, specifications, materials, and manufacturing instructions.
 When a manufactured product fails to meet the DMR specifications, it should be captured as a nonconformance.

-We recommend using a supplier survey in these cases, a useful tool many companies use during the qualification process.
+We recommend using a supplier survey in these cases, a useful tool that many companies use during the qualification process.
 This form can give you valuable information about the supplier, whether they’re certified, and the level of emphasis they put into their quality systems.

 Part (b) of 820.75 requires that,

 The idea is that you need to be able to prove that your processes are replicable, to give you the same expected quality every time.
-Process validation is the fifth most-common mistake when implementing CFR Part 820, which indicates companies aren’t putting the required time into validating their processes.
+Process validation is the fifth most common mistake when implementing 21 CFR Part 820.
+This could indicate that companies aren’t putting the required time into validating their processes.
 It could also they are simply unsure of how to interpret the regulation.